kellyshreeve/kelly-shreeve.github.io/pages/gold-recovery.md

 ## Project Overview

+**Purpose**
-This repository hosts an Supervised Machine Learning project building a multi-output regression that minimizes symmetric Mean Absolute Error (sMAPE) when predicting gold recovery from ore.
+Build a multi-output regression that minimizes symmetric Mean Absolute Error (sMAPE) when predicting gold recovery from ore.
+After identifying the best model, determine which factors are unprofitable.

+**Techniques**
 Linear Regression, Decision Tree Regression, and Random Forest Regression were tuned and cross-validated to determine which model best minimizes sMAPE on the training set.
-After identifying the best model, the model is used to determine which factors are unprofitable.

 <p align="center">
   <img src="/images/gold-recovery/recovery_process.png"